DerSchimi/raspi_air/README.md

 3. Click on a log file to generate a chart from the data in the log file.

+4. The log files will be created in the `logfiles` directory.

 ## Contributing

 Contributions are welcome!
 Please follow these guidelines when contributing to the project: